KararTY/DiscordTwitchAnnouncer/README.md

     clientID: '' // Make a Twitch application at https://glass.twitch.tv/console/apps
   },
   discord: {
+    defaultPrefix: '!',
     token: '', // https://discordapp.com/developers/applications/me/
     permissionForCommands: 'MANAGE_ROLES', // https://discordapp.com/developers/docs/topics/permissions
-    message: '@everyone', // The text on announcement, before the url and stream type.
+    message: '@everyone', // The default text on announcement, before the url and stream type.
+Can be changed with !message command.
 Default: '@everyone' = '@everyone LIVE! https://twitch.tv/stream'
     activity: ['LISTENING', 'Twitch API.'] // Status, second entry in array is your custom activity text.
 If second or first entry is empty, no custom activity will be displayed.
     /** First entry in the above array can only be the following, and will default to 'PLAYING'.
      * PLAYING